freqtrade/freqtrade/docs/producer-consumer.md

-# External Signals
+# Producer / Consumer mode

-freqtrade provides a mechanism whereby an instance may listen to messages from an upstream freqtrade instance using the message websocket.
+freqtrade provides a mechanism whereby an instance (also called `consumer`) may listen to messages from an upstream freqtrade instance (also called `producer`) using the message websocket.
 Mainly, `analyzed_df` and `whitelist` messages.
 This allows the reuse of computed indicators (and signals) for pairs in multiple bots without needing to compute them multiple times.

-See [Message Websocket](rest-api.md#message-websocket) in the Rest API docs for setting up the `api_server` configuration for your message websocket.
+See [Message Websocket](rest-api.md#message-websocket) in the Rest API docs for setting up the `api_server` configuration for your message websocket (this will be your producer).

 !!!
 Note
-    We strongly recommend to also set `ws_token` to something random and known only to yourself to avoid unauthorized access to your bot.
+    We strongly recommend to set `ws_token` to something random and known only to yourself to avoid unauthorized access to your bot.

 ## Configuration

-Enable subscribing to an instance by adding the `external_message_consumer` section to the follower's config file.
+Enable subscribing to an instance by adding the `external_message_consumer` section to the consumer's config file.

 ```json
 {